 Ask for help if you need it

 There are lots of resources available to help with any issues you may be having.
 Your kidney team, GP and community team will be happy to point you in the right direction to get the help you need.
-There is a list of resources on the back page of this leaflet to get you started.

 What other type of help is available?